QuasiIdeas/MazeLifeLab/README.md

 According to some experts this is the true path to achieve AGI.

 # Current goal (22/07/2023)
 Idea is to localize and simpilfy the RRT building procces in terms of exploration and number of operations.
 Get rid of slow runge-kutta calculations.
-And give agents ability to send sound or light signals for communication using simple language.
+And give agents ability to send sound or light signals for communication using some sort of a language.
 So this would be an imitation of social interaction when agents naturally find the way to communicate with each other and how to find a way through the maze.

 Литература: